 CALA PI

-Cala Pi can be hit or miss.
-It’s home to a famous cement slab that extends out over the water.
-An iconic spot to take a photo.
-The beach itself is long, narrow and usually picturesque.
+The beach is long, narrow and usually picturesque.
 But when it’s overcrowded (especially during the summer), the water can turn cloudy by midday.
 Also, if the seafloor is covered in bark when you visit, it’s mushy to step on, and the water looks more brown than blue.

 CALA S’ALMUNIA